Exception Handling in Java (with Real Examples)

 After receiving an exception, the runtime system tries to find a way to resolve it.
 Tracing backward through the call stack from the method where the exception occurred, the runtime system looks for an existing method that can process the exception.
 These methods are called exception handlers.
 If no method in the call stack can handle the exception, both the runtime system and the application stop.

-Why is exception handling important?
+Why is exception handling important in Java?

 What types of exceptions exist in Java?